 Getting a physical exam is a great way to prove to your employer, coach, or yourself that you’re healthy and ready to take on life’s challenges.
-At Physicians Medical Primary Care in San Jose, California, family physicians Gina Bui, MD, and Sveltlana Burkhead, MD, provide thorough physical exams for patients of all ages and levels of health.
+At Physicians Medical Primary Care in San Jose, California, our physicians provide thorough physical exams for patients of all ages and levels of health.
 To book your next physical exam, call Physicians Medical Primary Care, or use the online scheduling tool today.

 A physical exam is a medical examination that your doctor performs to get a comprehensive idea of your general health.
 Physicians Medical Primary Care doctors provide physical exams and answer all of your questions about your health.
 If they detect any abnormalities, they get started on designing a treatment for you right away.

 Physical exams are also a great opportunity for you to connect with your primary care physician.
 When your doctor has the opportunity to get to know you, your health history, and your lifestyle, they can provide better personalized and effective care for you when health complications arise.

 There are many reasons to get a physical exam.
 You might need one for school, work, or for your own peace of mind.
 Your doctor can perform any of the following types of physical exams.

 Annual exams are routine physical exams that you should get every year.
 Your doctor can check your vitals, adjust your medications, update your vaccines, and perform screenings for certain diseases.